cylc/cylc-flow/doc/src/installation.rst

   - python-devel
   - graphviz-devel

-The Cylc Review service does not need any further packages to those already required (Python 2) and bundled with Cylc (CherryPy and Jinja2).
+The Cylc Review service does not need any additional packages.

 The following packages are necessary for running all the tests in Cylc: